Rossbj92/Towards-the-Perfect-Blog-Post/README.md

 - Avoid passive voice
 - Tutorials and overviews garner more interest than news pieces (e.g., trends in tech)

-Model performance was, however, relatively poor in terms of both r-squared and MAE.
 Future directions will focus on new data sources, such as author characteristics (e.g., followers) and social media factors (e.g., tweets of post).

 ### Methods Used
 - Linear modeling (linear regression, Ridge, Lasso, ElasticNet)